-The measured cross sections for the $k{\rm T}$ jet algorithm as a function of $P{\rm T}$ (tables 8-10) are displayed in different Q^2 bins in figure 10, together with the NLO predictions.
+The measured cross sections for the $k{\rm T}$ jet algorithm as a function of $P{\rm T}$ (tables 8-10) are displayed in different Q^2 bins in figure 10, together with the NLO predictions described in section 5.4.
 A detailed comparison of the predictions to the measured cross sections is provided by the ratio of data to NLO in figure 11.
 The theory uncertainties from scale variations dominate over the sum of the experimental uncertainties in most bins.

 The data are in general well described by the theoretical predictions.
 The predictions are slightly above the measured cross sections for inclusive jet and dijet production, at medium Q^2 and at high $P{\rm T}$.
 A detailed comparison of NLO predictions using different PDF sets with the measured jet cross sections is shown in figure 12.
 Only small differences are observed between predictions for different choices of PDF sets compared to the theory uncertainty from scale variations shown in figure 11.
-Predictions using the CT10 PDF set [66] are approximately 1 to 2 % below those using the MSTW2008 PDF set, and predictions using the NNPDF2.3 set [67] are about 2% above the latter.
-The calculation using the HERAPDF1.5 set [68-70] is 2% above the calculation using MSTW2008 at low $P{\rm T}$, while at the highest $P{\rm T}$ values it is around 5% below.
-The reason for this behaviour is the softer valence quark density at high x of the HERAPDF1.5 set compared to the other PDF sets.
-Predictions using the ABM11 PDF set [71] show larger differences compared to the other PDF sets.
+Predictions using the CT10 PDF set [70] are approximately 1 to 2 % below those using the MSTW2008 PDF set, and predictions using the NNPDF2.3 set [71] are about 2 % above the latter.
+The calculation using the HERAPDF1.5 set [72, 73, 74] is 2 % above the calculation using MSTW2008 at low $P{\rm T}$, while at the highest $P{\rm T}$ values it is around 5 % below.
+The reason for this behaviour is the softer valence quark density at high x of the HERAPDF1.5 set [75] show larger differences compared to the other PDF sets.